 Our lunch, though, when it comes, was as great and glorious as nature itself.
 The lunch is part of the tour package and it is prepared by our host which is a Pga K’nyau family.
 We had lunch in a small bamboo hut on their farm.
 Our views were their vegetable patches, their walkway was lined with mulberry trees loaded with the fully ripe and juicy berries.
 Their freshly picked zucchini was julienned and stir-fried simply with eggs, and it tasted divine.
 The rice we ate was from their own paddy.
 They call it ‘Khao Rai‘ or mountain rice, a little glutinous, full-bodied, tasty, munchy.

-Above is the fresh fruits from the host’s orchards – the beautiful sweetness after the meal.
+Above are the fresh fruits from the host’s orchards – the beautiful sweetness after the meal.
 The avocado is home-grown, served with ladles of wild honey.
 Nothing beats this.
 And here comes the food coma.
 The mulberries, so sweet, plump, juicy.
 Gooseberries fresh, bursting with flavours.
 A little tangy.
 And very aromatic.
 Passion fruits of two kinds (wild and farmed) are served side by side.
 Plum, not in season but still available, was also in the basket.
 Tasty, crunchy, as fresh as one freshly picked could be.

 Life is good.
 Thank you jungle.
 Thank you for the raw wilderness.
 I am forever grateful for your abundance.